 Element Description Operational policy Avoid/minimise the loss of turtle habitat (aquatic and nesting) Avoid/minimise the degradation of turtle habitat (aquatic and nesting) Avoid/minimise turtle injury and mortality during operation Maintain upstream and downstream turtle movement and prevent the fragmentation of the turtle population.
-Legislative compliance requirements EPBC Act NC Act and Nature Conservation (Wildlife Management) Regulation 2006 (Qld) Water Act EP Act Performance criteria Upstream and downstream movement of turtles past the weirs and river crossing infrastructure Re-establishment of aquatic and nesting habitat within the impoundment Compliance with WRP and ROP Weir operation minimises risk of turtle injury and mortality.
+Legislative compliance requirements EPBC Act NC Act and Nature Conservation (Wildlife Management) Regulation 2006 (Queensland) Water Act 2000 EP Act Performance criteria Upstream and downstream movement of turtles past the weirs and river crossing infrastructure Re-establishment of aquatic and nesting habitat within the impoundment Compliance with Fitzroy WRP and Fitzroy ROP Weir operation minimises risk of turtle injury and mortality.
 Implementation strategy The weir operating strategy will avoid/minimise risk of turtle injury and mortality.
-Specific operational actions will include: Controlling the flow of water through release values to provide gradual increments in water release volume Operate planned releases at times when turtles are more likely to be away from weir infrastructure, if practical, noting water supply constraints, dam safety, and operation safety may override this action Ensure flexibility regarding spillway gate operations in detailed design to ensure that tailwater in the stilling basin can be facilitated prior to full operation of the spillway The operability of the turtle ramp will be maintained through: Undertaking regular inspections, cleaning and maintenance including following spill events Inspect and maintain the attraction flow pump Inspect and maintain the plastic fibre reinforced shotcrete on the turtle Re-establishment of turtle aquatic and nesting habitat within the impoundment will be encouraged through the following actions: Avoiding rapid draw downs of the storage area and controlling water levels to allow for the stabilisation of aquatic and nesting habitat around the margins of the impoundment Rehabilitating and restoring areas impacted by scouring, erosion and slumping Promoting the natural regeneration of trees and shrubs Controlling introduced weeds and feral animals in accordance with the Project Weed Management Plan and Feral Animal Control Program Subject to compliance with the WRP and ROP, water release volumes and timing will be controlled to minimice the injuriation of turtle pasts.
-Program
+Specific operational actions will include: Controlling the flow of water through release values to provide gradual increments in water release volume Operate planned releases at times when turtles are more likely to be away from weir infrastructure, if practical, noting water supply constraints, dam safety, and operation safety may override this action Provide flexibility regarding spillway gate operations in detailed design to facilitate the establishment of tailwater in the stilling basin prior to full operation of the spillway The operability of the turtle ramp will be maintained through: Undertaking regular inspections, cleaning and maintenance including following spill events Inspect and maintain the altraction flow pump Inspect and maintain the plastic fibre reinforced shotcrete on the turtle Re-establishment of turtle aquatic and nesting habitat within the impoundment will be encouraged through the following actions: Avoiding rapid drawdowns of the storage area and controlling water levels to allow for the stabilisation of aquatic and nesting habitat around the margins of the impoundment Rehabilitating and restoring areas impacted by scouring, erosion and slumping Promoting the natural regeneration of trees and shrubs Controlling introduced weeds and feral animals in accordance with the Project Weed Management Plan and Feral Animal Control Program Subject to compliance with the Fitzroy WRP and Fitzroy ROP, water release volumes and timing will be controlled to minimise the inundation of turtle nests downstream of the weir during nesting season Recreational activities within the impoundment will not be encouraged or facilitated